VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -datasource.headers string
      Optional HTTP extraHeaders to send with each request to the corresponding -datasource.url.
 For example, -datasource.headers='My-Auth:foobar' would send 'My-Auth: foobar' HTTP header with every request to the corresponding -datasource.url.
 Multiple headers must be delimited by '^^': -datasource.headers='header1:value1^^header2:value2'
   -datasource.lookback duration
-     Will be deprecated soon, please adjust "-search.latencyOffset"  at datasource side or specify "latency_offset" in rule group's params.
+     Deprecated: please adjust "-search.latencyOffset" at datasource side or specify "latency_offset" in rule group's params.
 Lookback defines how far into the past to look when evaluating queries.
 For example, if the datasource.lookback=5m then param "time" with value now()-5m will be added to every query.
   -datasource.maxIdleConnections int
      Defines the number of idle (keep-alive connections) to each configured datasource.
 Consider setting this value equal to the value: groups_total * group.concurrency.
 Too low a value may result in a high number of sockets in TIME_WAIT state. (default 100)
   -datasource.oauth2.clientID string